sdiehl/typechecker-zoo/docs/src/implementations/coc/calculus-of-constructions.md

 The power of dependent types raises fundamental questions about self-reference and logical consistency.
 If types can contain arbitrary values and types themselves are values, what prevents the construction of paradoxical types like the set of all sets that do not contain themselves?

-The Calculus of Constructions addresses this challenge through a **universe hierarchy** that stratifies types by their complexity level.
+The CoC addresses this challenge through a **universe hierarchy** that stratifies types by their complexity level.
 Each universe contains types of bounded complexity, and the universe hierarchy prevents the construction of self-referential types that would lead to logical inconsistency.

 ### Universe Levels